MonikaSzucs/comp-2825-computer-architecture-organization/class1/README.md

 - if we change icelandic to Finnish what else must changes?
 - the two translators must change

-Quiz questions
+## Quiz questions
 if we change an operating system what else needs to change?
 - the translation assembler and partial interpreation
 - this means it has VERY GOOD MODULARITY
-- benefit of having many levels is that we have good modulatirityy and its easy for us, the computer and its cheap.
+- benefit of having many levels is that we have good `modulatirity` and its easy for us, the computer and its `cheap` hardware/programmers.
 We only need to replace one of the levels

 CHEAP
 - cheap hardware